Bloodhound vs Bluetick Coonhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Bloodhound has a typical lifespan of 10-12 years, while Bluetick Coonhound lives approximately 11-12 years.
 Health profiles differ significantly between these dogs.
-Bloodhound is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Bloodhound is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
 Bluetick Coonhound faces its own health challenges including Potential Health Concerns, Less Common Issues.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both have similar health-risk counts on paper, but the actual conditions and management differ meaningfully.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health